 For the Saint Bident, with its lunging spear attacks, you will want to parry when the spear moves to the side.
 The Drang Twinspears are slightly different; you must wait until both spears are on the attacker’s left side.

 The Lothric Knight Long Spear is unique as one of the few weapons you will want to parry right as the tip is about to hit you.
 Meanwhile, the Red Hilted Halberd returns to the overarching style, except you will want to parry right as the Halberd starts to rise.

 Great Scythes are another weapon that arches back and returns to parrying when the attack is fully arched.
 Claws also arch in a way, but you are looking for when the left-hand claw moves to the right.

 Parrying Rolling Attacks

 Some enemies use rolling attacks though they aren’t as tricky as running attacks due to much less variety.
 You will only need to learn two proper timings for rolling attacks for the most part.

 Against a fast-rolling attack, you will want to parry the moment the roll is ending.
-For slower attacks with most weapons, you will want to start your parry as the opponent gets back to their feet.
+You will want to start your parry for slower attacks with most weapons as the opponent gets back to their feet.

-Claws are one of the few exceptions as enemies will use a double roll attack.
-When faced with this, you will need to start your parrying in the middle of the second roll.
+Claws are a few exceptions, as enemies will use a double-roll attack.
+When faced with this, you must start parrying in the middle of the second roll.